nickvirden/go-gin-books/README.md

 # Project

-This application is as simple REST API for the backend of a bookstore using Go and the Gin framework.
+This application is a simple REST API for the backend of a bookstore using Go and the Gin framework.